Peter-SB/PySync-Hub/Readme.md

 See the Help Page for all usage instructions: [Help](docs/Help.md)

 ## Troubleshooting
-If you are having trouble with the app, please check the [troubleshooting page](docs/Help.md) for common issues and solutions.
+If you are having trouble with the app, please check the [Troubleshooting Section](docs/Help.md) for common issues and solutions.